 New shelter with double-sided fireplace installed at Hobart Road entrance.

 The beach-level wooden platform is accessible from the parking lot near the west end of the beach, the pavilion on the west side of the beach and the playground area.
 Wooden benches and picnic tables are placed along the deck for visitors to sit and enjoy the view of the harbor.

-These opportunities offer a “rustic” experience for small groups of up to eight people staying in tents.
+The campsites provide a “rustic” experience for small groups of up to eight people staying in tents.
 Campers must hike or paddle to the campsites.
-The sites are set back from the developed areas of the parks from about .25-mile to more than a mile.
+The sites are set back from the developed areas of the parks from about 1/4-mile to more than a mile.
 Each location is different, and there is only one campsite per park to provide a quiet, intimate natural experience—much different than crowded campgrounds.
+Baker Road, Hidden Lake,

 Reservations are required.